 Portacath: Implantable device placed under the skin of the upper chest into a large vein to provide a pathway for chemotherapy and fluids or to draw lab tests.

 Prognosis: The probable outcome or chance of recovery from a particular disease.

 Remission: A disappearance of the signs and symptoms of cancer; also called NED (No Evidence of Disease).
 Remission can be temporary or permanent.

 Salpingo-oophorectomy: Surgical removal of the fallopian tube and ovary.

 U/S (Ultrasound): A non-invasive tool used to evaluate the size, shape, configuration and consistency of the ovaries or other organs.
-It is useful to help determine if a pelvic mass is cystic, solid or both.
+It is useful to help determine if a pelvic mass is cystic (fluid-filled), solid or both.

 Stage: Refers to how far the disease has advanced.
 Accurate staging is extremely important for planning treatment and prognosis.

 Tumor: A mass which can be either benign or cancerous.